sad woman sitting on couch - how to overcome emotional painPin

 8 Speak to a mental health professional

-A good therapist will show you how to overcome emotional pain and give you tools to help you in between visits.
+A good therapist will show you how to overcome your pain and give you tools to help you in-between visits.

-I recently teamed up with online-therapy.com and they have some awesome professionals on their site.
-Please do check them out and see if they are right for you.
+I recently teamed up with online-therapy.com, and they have some awesome professionals on their site.
+Please check them out and see if they are right for you.

 Click here to connect to a therapist today.